DUKE GEOLOGICAL LABORATORY

 Dukelabs Geologist Charles Merguerian spoke at a meeting of the New York Mineralogical Club.
 Accompanied by his field assistant, J. Mickey Merguerian, his digital talk was entitled: "The Petrographic Microscope - The Field Geologist's Second Best Friend".
 If carefully handled, rocks can be sliced so thin that most minerals in them become transparent to visible light.
 Viewed under a polarizing (petrographic) microscope, with light penetrating them from beneath, such thin sections reveal the identity and composition of minerals by exhibiting their unique optical properties.
 By viewing their textures and spatial relationships, the mineral paragenesis (sequence of formation) can be learned in this way.
 Field geology is enhanced tremendously using petrographic techniques to peer into the invisible world of internal mineral relationships.

 His talk was in digital format using the most modern technology available that morning.
 He explained the art of thin section preparation from field collecting, to rock chip preparation, to final production of the thin section – basically a rock and glass sandwich (hold the lettuce and mayo – add the epoxy!).
 Rock textures unique to the igneous, metamorphic, and sedimentary rock types were examined next as an introduction to the secrets of interpreting geologic history through the magic and natural beauty of the petrographic microscope.
-Follow this link to the Dukelabs petrographic gallery.

 12 November 2001